-Our school is based in a custom built £16.4 million facility, the largest Sport and Exercise Sciences facility in the UK.
+Our school is based in a custom built £16.4 million facility, the largest Sport, Exercise and Rehabilitation Sciences facility in the UK.
 It includes teaching and research laboratories for physiology, biochemistry, psychophysiology, biomechanics, sport psychology, motor skills, immunology, muscle mechanics and the neurophysiology of movement.
 Alongside this are lecture theatres , seminar rooms and small group tutorial spaces.

 Throughout your time in the School you will be taught in these facilities as well as others across the campus.
 This includes facilities run by University Birmingham Sport and in in 2015 will include the facilities in the University’s new sports centre.

 Read more about the new planned sports facilities here